-Associate Extension professor and Extension specialist, youth work practice, and editor of the Journal of Youth Development
+Associate Extension professor and Extension specialist in youth work practice, editor of the Journal of Youth Development

 Kate’s research explores the dilemmas that practitioners face in their everyday work with youth and their strategies for addressing these challenges.
 From 2010-2015 she served as principal investigator for the University of Minnesota’s subcontract (from the University of Illinois, Principal Investigators Reed Larson and Marcella Raffaelli) for the Pathways Project (Proyecto Caminos), a 5-year, $1.3 million study of the development of self-direction in youth-program-family interaction systems among Latino and non-Latino youth funded by the William T. Grant Foundation.